make-all/tuya-local/DEVICES.md

 - Woox R4028/DIGOO DG-PS01 3 outlet + USB powerstrip with individual timers

-Other brands may work with the above configurations, or the below are generic configurations known to work with multiple brands of device.
+Other brands may work with the above configurations, or the below are generic configurations that basically follow Tuya's templates with different features enabled, so are known to work with multiple brands of device.

 - 4 way power monitoring strip (2 types)
   _confirmed as working with Kogan KASPS10A3P3UA 3 socket + USB powerstrip